What is Location Analytics?

 - eConsultancy.com reported that 74% of marketers say targeted personalization increases customer engagement.

-- In a study by The Direct Marketing Association, segmented and targeted emails generated 58% of all marketing revenue.
+- Also, in a study by The Direct Marketing Association, segmented and targeted emails generated 58% of all marketing revenue.
 And 77% of ROI comes from segmented, targeted, and triggered campaigns.

 Location analytics + customer profiles powered by Bloom Intelligence can allow you to personalize your customers’ experience in real-time.